 Highfield is a creative school with two excellent dance clubs.
 The first one focusses on the younger students, learning amazing moves and excellent routines to a variety of music types.
 The second club, run by Mrs Stoughton, is for Y5 and 6 dancers, and leads to a performance at The Millfield Dance Festival.
 Year upon year Highfield’s routine is slick, skilful and high-energy fun!

 Both of Highfield’s football teams train weekly with our sports coach.
 The Boys’ team plays in the Enfield Borough Best Football league at Edmonton County and the Girls’ team enters the tournament at the same venue.
 The children are committed to their teams and have played skilfully in matches, using learnt tactics, and showing great sporting attitudes.
 Well done!

-Our Netball team trains weekly with Miss Titre.
-The girls learn games skills and tactics to compete in the Enfield Borough Netball league which takes place at Highfield.
+Our Mixed Netball team trains weekly with Miss Cadogan.
+The children learn games skills and tactics to compete in the Enfield Borough Netball league which takes place at Highfield.
 The team is going from strength to strength, and each year the older children pass on their knowledge and understanding of the game to the next generation!
 Excellent teamwork!

 Handball is taught by Mrs F Fernadez twice a week during lunchtimes.
 The game is fast and exciting, and children develop an excellent understanding of the rules.
 Our teams play against a neighbouring school, also coached by Mrs Fernadez, and these matches are thrilling!
 Great commitment handballers!

 Our PE coach Miss Cadogan runs a very popular gymnastics club for Y1 before school on Tuesdays.
 The children learn several different ways of moving around a mat whilst incorporating a balance and a vault.
 Each term, a fresh group of children attend the club therefore giving as many of our younger students the chance to take part, as possible.
 We also have a year 6 team where they go and compete in a competition having to learn a floor routine and a vault jump.

 Y4 and Y5 children are taught the skills of bike riding and road safety.